 This shade of lilac is a fun and bright lavender pastel color created by hairstylist Kelly McCormick of Asbury Park, NJ.

-“Sometimes lavender can be more muted or silvery, but this is definitely brighter,” says McCormick.
-“Also, you can tell she’s still platinum, so it doesn’t make her feel like her hair is dark.”
+“Sometimes lavender can be more muted or silvery, but this is brighter,” says McCormick.
+“You can tell she’s still platinum, so it doesn’t make her feel like her hair is dark.”

-She continues, “you definitely have to be blonde to achieve this pastel hair color.
-Sometimes even if these colors look dark the hair has to be lightened to a certain level to achieve a specific tone.”
+She continues, “You must be blonde to achieve this pastel hair color.
+Sometimes even if these colors look dark, the hair has to be lightened to a certain level to achieve a specific tone.”

-You have to be open to enjoying every step of the fade.
+With this lilac hair trend, you have to be open to enjoying every step of the fade.
 Eventually, it will wash up to your blonde underneath.
-All colors fade a little differently and purple is usually the safest way to go because it’ll leave you with the best blonde color when it’s all faded out.
+All colors fade a little differently, and purple is usually the safest way to go because it’ll leave you with the best blonde color when it’s all faded out.

-Good news for women with fair and olive or tan skin complexions, lilac hues like this one offers a cool tone that complements them.
-As always, a great home care routine for damp hair and dry hair is encouraged.
+The good news for women with fair and olive or tan skin complexions is that lilac hues like this one offer a cool tone that complements them.
+As always, a great home care routine for damp and dry hair is encouraged.